 After selecting the Find Element button, Ideate XRay will return at least one reason for the invisibility.
 In many cases there may be more than one reason.
 After reviewing the Results, take advantage of the buttons within each Result to resolve the issue.

 In the example below, a View Filter is the reason for the invisibility and the Result Text also indicates which Filter is the culprit.
 For some Revit users, this information alone will be enough to resolve the issue, but for those not familiar with View Filters, more help may be needed.
 In this case, the additional buttons found within each result are the logical next steps.
-Each result will have a relevant Help topic, and in many instances either the “Show Me” or the “Fix” buttons will also be available.
+Each result will have a relevant Help content, listed under the “More Info” button, and in many instances either the “Show Me” or the “Fix” buttons will also be available.

 The “Show Me” button is available for some results, like the one shown above, where a relevant dialog can be opened, letting the Revit user resolve the problem for themselves.
 In this example, the Visibility Graphics dialog box will be opened (unfortunately we cannot make the Filter tab the active tab).
 The “Show Me” option is always about teaching you how to fish!